thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 In software, we deal with this as well by the analogous relation:
 `Algorithm = Algorithmic Exergy + Algorithmic Anergy`.
 You may have seen this under another name:
 [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).
-Plainly speaking, when we express an algorithm we do so in some language/notation we find convenient.
+Plainly speaking, when we express an algorithm we do so in some language we find convenient.
 These could be flow charts, Python, a natural language like English, or even [artistic paintings](https://www.dangermouse.net/esoteric/piet/samples.html).
 Whatever we adopt as our language of expression, we also adopt certain trade-offs.
 In the above "Hello World" comparison